 The Small Stuff That Powers Big Days

 When you think about energy, you probably think about calories, caffeine, or sleep.
 But some of the most important drivers of how you feel and function are actually microscopic.
-Vitamins and minerals, especially B-vitamins, magnesium, and potassium power the systems that get you through long days, tough workouts, and moments where you need to show up with focus and clarity.
+Vitamins and minerals, especially B-vitamins, magnesium, and potassium, contribute to the normal functioning of the systems that get you through long days, tough workouts, and moments where you need focus and clarity.

 MOB Electrolytes are built on that science.
 This article explores the often-overlooked role of B-vitamins and minerals in energy production, nervous system support, and recovery — and why we call them the small stuff that makes a big difference.